kylechui/2ControlVerification/README.md

 proving parts of the appendix or main body of the paper:

 - AlgebraHelpers - Helper lemmas having to do with real and complex numbers.
+- UnitaryHelpers - Helper lemmas having to do with unitary matrices.
 - EigenvalueHelpers - Helper lemmas having to do with eigenvalues, with hermitian and positive semi-definite matrices.
 - ExplicitDecompositions - Helper lemmas for expanding fixed size calculations.